 By the applicable date, you will need to provide information about the exhibit (theme, challenge, and guidelines) to the event chair.

-Registration forms should include participant’s name, address, email, phone EGA member number, chapter name, size of piece, title, techniques and threads used, how piece will be delivered to exhibit, The registration form should include the event chair contact information, and the deadline for registration.
+Registration forms should include participant’s name, address, email, phone, EGA member number, chapter name, size of piece, title, techniques and threads used, how piece will be delivered to exhibit.
+The registration form should include the event chair contact information and the deadline for registration.
 Included with the registration form should be forms for permission to photograph and artist statement, and extra information such as theme, challenge, and policies/guidelines of the exhibit.

 A deadline should be set by the chair (usually 4 to 6 weeks prior to the opening of exhibit) to assure time to register insurance with National headquarters, print participants’ certificates, name plates, and artist statements.